sftpplus/sftpplus-docs/src/doc_source/configuration/local-manager.rst

     [services/DEFAULT-MANAGER]
     enabled = Yes

-After authentication in the Local Manager, an administrator can configure the Local Manager from within the web interface.
+After authentication in the Web Manager, an administrator can configure the Web Manager from within the web interface.

 The rest of this page describes configuration options specific to the Local Manager, as defined in the configuration file.

-Local Manager is configured just like any other service provided by the server, and configuration options are stored inside the `configuration/server.ini` configuration file.
+Web Manager is configured just like any other service provided by the server, and configuration options are stored inside the `configuration/server.ini` configuration file.